History of Paris: University

-The Paris merchants
+Paris merchants

 Beginning in the 11th century, Paris had been governed by a Royal Provost, appointed by the king, who lived in the fortress of Grand Châtelet.
-Saint Louis created a new position, the Provost of the Merchants (prévôt des marchands), to share authority with the Royal Provost and recognize the growing power and wealth of the merchants of Paris.
-The importance of guilds of craftsmen was reflected in the gesture of the city government to adapt its coat of arms, featuring a ship, from the symbol of the guild of the boatmen.
-Saint Louis created the first municipal council of Paris, with twenty-four members.
+Saint Louis created a new position, the Provost of the Merchants, to share authority with the Royal Provost and recognize the growing power and wealth of the merchants of Paris.
+Saint Louis also created the first municipal council of Paris, with twenty-four members.

 In 1328, Paris's population was about 200,000, which made it the most populous city in Europe.
 With the growth in population came growing social tensions; the first riots took place in December 1306 against the Provost of the Merchants, who was accused of raising rents.
 The houses of many merchants were burned, and twenty-eight rioters were hanged.
-In January 1357, Étienne Marcel, the Provost of Paris, led a merchants' revolt using violence (such as the killing of the councillors of the dauphin before his very eyes) in a bid to curb the power of the monarchy and obtain privileges for the city and the Estates General, which had met for the first time in Paris in 1347.
-After initial concessions by the Crown, the city was retaken by royalist forces in 1358.
-Marcel was killed and his followers dispersed (a number of which were later put to death).
+In January 1357, Étienne Marcel, the Provost of Paris, led a merchants' revolt using violence in a bid to curb the power of the monarchy and obtain privileges for the city and the Estates General, which had met for the first time in Paris in 1347.
+After initial concessions by the Crown, the city was retaken by royalist forces in 1358 and Marcel was killed.